Information about Special Educational Needs / The Local Offer

 Bishop Luffa is a successful mainstream school with an effective Support Team.
 Inclusion is integral to the school’s ethos, summed up in our motto ‘Always our best because everyone matters’.

 The new Special Educational Needs Code of Practice came into force in September 2014.
-In line with new requirements, this information pamphlet is designed to help parents to understand clearly how pupils with Special Educational Needs are identified and supported.
+In line with new requirements, this information pamphlet is designed to help parents to understand clearly how students with Special Educational Needs are identified and supported.
 It addresses the questions, written in bold, that parents most frequently ask.
 The West Sussex Local Offer can be found on www.westsussex.gov.uk (https://westsussex.local-offer.org/information)

 How does the school know if children/young people need extra help?